 As a publisher, you need to make sure that your content is up-to-date, accurate, and easy to understand by your audience and advertisers (for running campaigns).
-After all, your audience and advertisers are the backbones of generating revenue.
+After all, your audience and advertisers are the backbone of generating revenue.
 Invalid Traffic (IVT) can affect your relationship with the audience as well as advertisers.

 Quality content on a website will attract search engine bots and other unsolicited bots.
-Although the search engine bots are good bots that help you get noticed and bring traffic to your site, malicious bots, on the other hand, are dangerous for your website as they contribute to a lot of invalid traffic, which in turn may lead to ad fraud.
+Although search engine bots are good bots that help you get noticed and bring traffic to your site, malicious bots, on the other hand, are dangerous for your website as they contribute to a lot of invalid traffic, which in turn may lead to ad fraud.
 Good bots will declare themselves as bots, and website owners can exclude them from counts, etc. Bad bots will take a lot of steps to NOT be detected.
 Tools like Google Analytics will have options to remove good bots.
 But it doesn’t track bad bots.

-The same issue occurs on Advertiser’s side as well.
+The same issue occurs on the Advertiser’s side as well.
 As an advertiser, when you run campaigns, your Ads may be seen by bots and invalid traffic can inflate your impressions and clicks on which you are paying.
 You can see clicks coming on your website and not converting to sales/leads.
-These can cost you spends from your marketing campaigns which are effectively wasted.
+These can cost you spending from your marketing campaigns which are effectively wasted.

 Finally, many advertisers use thumb rules like Bounce Rates to measure the level of bots and quality of traffic.
 That is a wrong metric to consider since bots can easily fake as low a bounce rate as you require.
 Bots are the ONLY source that can actually generate extremely low Bounce Rates (even lower than your Organic traffic, which is actually a better metric to track fraud)